sensu/sensu-docs/content/sensu-go/5.17/reference/entities.md

 {{< /language-toggle >}}

-_**NOTE**: The proxy entity definition must include the same subscriptions as the sensu-agent to work with round robin scheduling **and** response filter labels.
-If more than one sensu-agent will execute a proxy check and you did not configure the proxy entity with the same subscriptions as the sensu-agent, the proxy check will fail to run._
+_**NOTE**: The proxy entity definition must include the same subscriptions as the sensu-agent to work with round robin scheduling **and** [proxy requests attributes][24] .
+If more than one sensu-agent will execute a proxy check and you did not configure the proxy entity with the same subscriptions as the sensu-agent, the sensu-backend will log an error and the proxy check will not be scheduled for agents to run._

 Then run `sensuctl create` to create the entity based on the definition: